Consultant non-contractual rate card for Northern Ireland

 • Non-resident on-call: £108/hr paid when available but not working.
 For any time spent working during this period, the hourly rate, as specified within the rate card, will apply.

-• Covering for absent junior colleagues: This is extra-contractual work and the relevant rate card value for the time of activity will apply.
+• Covering for absent resident colleagues: This is extra-contractual work and the relevant rate card value for the time of activity will apply.
 In addition, the time worked will be accrued as time off in lieu (TOIL).

 * This figure will be varied from time to time in line with inflation as per the other values in the rate card.